KYC - Know Your Customer

 New Zealand KYC Requirements

 Players based in New Zealand are legally able to play at offshore online casinos.
 And these are generally governed by the MGA.
 This means that at the €2K deposit/withdrawal point, you’ll be asked for ID and proof of address.
 You also may be asked to show proof of the deposit - a screenshot of your debit card for example.

 Do you want to know more?
-Check out the top NZ online casinos on our website.
+Read more on online gambling in New Zealand on our website.